 Inflammation or degeneration of the bursal sac overlying the olecranon process from:

 Repetitive motion or microtrauma to the elbow.

 Systemic diseases such as gout, pseudogout, diabetes, alcoholism, and rheumatoid arthritis, either directly due to the comorbidity or secondary to immunosuppression from treating it.2

 Infection, typically by Staphylococcus aureus or another Gram-positive organism.

 Acute bursitis—Direct trauma or prolonged pressure on bursa.

 Chronic bursitis—Multiple acute episodes, occupational activities, systemic disorders.

 Septic bursitis—Immunocompromised state, direct inoculation from nearby skin wound, cellulitis, or iatrogenic from an aspiration attempt.

 The diagnosis of olecranon bursitis is made clinically by its typical appearance (Figures 103-1 and 103-2).
 When necessary, joint aspiration verifies the diagnosis and separates septic from aseptic bursitis.

-Aseptic olecranon bursitis secondary to repetitive elbow leaning in this computer programmer.
-There is some erythema and minimal tenderness. ...
+Aseptic olecranon bursitis secondary to repetitive elbow leaning in this computer programmer. ...